prathamagrawal/Crypto2csv/README.md

 The obtained csv files contains more than 14+ fields of information.
 Note: The specified date should be in the format `DD-MM-YYYY`

+## Output
+After running any of the above commands, a csv file would be generated and saved in the folder terminal is pointing to.
+It would be the name of `output.csv`.

 Distributed under the *MIT License*.
 See [`LICENSE`](https://github.com/prathamagrawal/crypto2save/LINCENSE) for more information.